goyek/goyek/README.md

 ### Task dependencies

-During task registration it is possible to add a dependency to an already registered task.
+During task registration it is possible to add a dependency to another registered task.

 When the flow is processed,
-it makes sure that the dependency is executed before the current task is run.
+it makes sure that the dependency is executed before the given task is run.

-Take note that each task will be executed at most once.
+Each task will be executed at most once.

 ### Helpers for running programs